Paragliding (PG) equipment – typical setup

 Radio harness

 A radio harness is optional but has the advantage of securely attaching your radio to your person and protecting it.
-It also has a convenient pouch that can be used for storing extra batteries.
-You can use a flight deck to store batteries but you have to fuss with a zipper in flight which can take two hands.
+It also has a convenient pouch that can be used for storing extra batteries and a Garmin In Reach satellite communicator.
+A flight deck can be used to store batteries but you have to fuss with a zipper in flight which can take two hands.
 The radio pouch has a Velcro flap which is easy to open.
 Another advantage of the radio harness is that you will often find yourself on the ground without your harness and flight deck on and in need of radio communications.
 The radio harness makes it easy to safely and securely carry your radio at all times.
-Cost: about $55

 Other equipment